vimalnathnambiar/pwizConvert/README.md

 [![Test coverage][codecov-image]][codecov-url]
 [![npm download][download-image]][download-url] -->

-The purpose:

-- To convert proprietary formatted MS data files into .mzML open file format using msConvert by ProteoWizard (Docker).

 Raw data are generated in different formats by analytical instruments (i.e., LC-QTOF-MS, MRMS) depending on the manufacturer of the instrument (i.e., Bruker, Sciex).
 Special/proprietary software is often required to read these data.

+The purpose of this repository:

+- To convert proprietary formatted MS data files into .mzML open file format using msConvert by ProteoWizard (Docker).

-There are two different versions of the script provided in the repository: [Bash](./src/bash/pwizConvert.sh) and [JavaScript](./src/js/pwizConvert.mjs).
+There are two different versions of the script provided in the repository to aid in the conversion: [Bash](./src/bash/pwizConvert.sh) and [JavaScript](./src/js/pwizConvert.mjs).

 ## Table of Contents